lore/lore/packages/lore/src/README.md

 The decision to expose Lore as a singleton was made purely for convenience.
-Lore's design goals (among others) are simplicity and ease of use, and when the good and bad were weighed against each other it was decided that it was more advantageous to expose it as a singleton, and promote it's usage through `require('lore')` or (optionally) accessing it through the global namespace.
+Lore's design goals (among others) are simplicity and ease of use, and when the good and bad were weighed against each other it was decided that it was more advantageous to expose it as a singleton, and promote it's usage through `import 'lore'` or (optionally) accessing it through the global namespace.

 The downside of exposing Lore as a singleton is that it doesn't naturally allow for use cases where you might